Flexberry/flexberry.github.io/pages/products/flexberry-ember/ember-flexberry/generation/ef_generator.en.md

 * Addon needs to be created manually, with the command ember addon called addon, then switch to this directory is created with the addon
 * In the addon you need to install ember-flexberry team `ember install ember-flexberry`
 * Need metadata to generate.
 While the plugin itself from Flexberry not understand what he should do in the addon, not a regular application.
-But the metadata that are generated in the folder "vendor\flexberry" universal and suitable for both options.
+But the metadata that are generated in the folder `vendor\flexberry` versatile and suitable for both options.
 You need to generate app using a conventional plug-in generate ember-application - it will be a separate app, it will not be used, only metadata.
 Then there are 2 options:
 * Copy metadata from a folder vendor\flexberry in the same folder you created the addon.
 * Specify the path to the folder with the metadata when you call blueprints generation, article [Blueprints the means in ember-flexberry](ef_blueprints.html).
 * Trigger generation of metadata: `ember g flexberry-application`